 Lizards Are Persistent and Persevering

 The Hebrew word for this animal is semamith which the King James translated as spider.
 Newer translations use lizard and I follow them.
 One Hebrew dictionary says “gecko.”
-These little creatures can move fast and get into all kinds of strange places—your shoes, your clean coffee cups, your car.
+These little creatures can move fast and get into all kinds of strange places—your shoes, your coffee cups, your car.
 They go almost anywhere they want and some change color to fit their environment.

 Verse 28 says, “A lizard can be caught (and crushed) with the hand.”
 They can be stomped on with your foot or killed with a fly swatter, so that makes the gecko vulnerable.
 They are not fearsome like bigger reptiles—crocodiles, alligators, or gila monsters.
-The gecko is almost defenseless except for their speed.
+The gecko is defenseless except for their speed.
 They can get into king’s palaces, fancy hotels, offices, and homes where the rest of us can’t enter.
 The gecko is not easily discouraged.
-It just keeps at it.
+It keeps at it.
 When it seems to be locked out, it gets in somehow someway.
 It is small, unrelenting, enduring, never giving up.
 That’s the point.

 Jesus Call Us to Endurance